Schefen/Schefen/README.md

-# 💫 About Me:
-<br>I'm a junior developer.
+<br>I'm a junior software developer.
 I have a medium understanding of Java and C# languages, and I am currently working on learning Spring framework and Angular.
 I closely follow developments in the tech world, always maintaining an open mindset for learning and growth.<br>I am ready to gain project-based experience and learn new things at any time.
 If you're interested in developing projects together and learning collaboratively, feel free to reach out to me!

 ## 🌐 Socials: